harrisonwang/docxy/README_EN.md

     ```

 2.  **Modify Configuration File**
-    Open `config/default.toml` and modify the `[server]` section to ensure HTTP service is enabled and HTTPS service is disabled.
+    Open `config/default.toml.example`, copy it to `config/default.toml`, then modify the `[server]` section to ensure HTTP service is enabled and HTTPS service is disabled.
 You can set the port to 8080 to avoid using privileged ports in the development environment.

+    ```bash
+    cp config/default.toml.example config/default.toml
+    ```

+    Then edit `config/default.toml`:

     ```toml
     # config/default.toml